 Are you getting ready for the summer?
-Here’s a new free pattern for a tank top that you can crochet yourself.
+Here’s a new free pattern for a crochet summer top that you can make yourself.

 If you’re not in the mood for stories and just want the pattern, here you go.
 I hope you enjoy it.